Namya-Shah/Python-Projects/Automation Projects/readme.md

 - Datetime (built-in)
 - Dotenv

+### Script 6: `file_organizer.py`

+This script automates the process of organizing your files by moving files into their respective extension directory.

+**Dependencies**
+- os Module
+- shutil Module

 ## Configuration

 Some scripts require additional configuration or setup before running.
 Please refer to the individual script sections above for specific instructions.